flowground/amazonaws-com-datasync-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateAgent
-### <p>Activates an AWS DataSync agent that you have deployed on your host.
+<blockquote><p>Activates an AWS DataSync agent that you have deployed on your host.
 The activation process associates your agent with your account.
 In the activation process, you specify information such as the AWS Region that you want to activate the agent in.
 You activate the agent in the AWS Region where your target locations (in Amazon S3 or Amazon EFS) reside.
 Your tasks are created in this AWS Region. </p> <p>You can use an agent for more than one location.
 If a task uses multiple agents, all of them need to have status AVAILABLE for the task to run.
 If you use multiple agents for a source location, the status of all the agents must be AVAILABLE for the task to run.
-For more information, see <a href="https://docs.aws.amazon.com/sync-service/latest/userguide/working-with-sync-agents.html#activating-sync-agent">Activating a Sync Agent</a> in the <i>AWS DataSync User Guide.</i> </p> <p>Agents are automatically updated by AWS on a regular basis, using a mechanism that ensures minimal interruption to your tasks.</p> <p/>
+For more information, see <a href="https://docs.aws.amazon.com/sync-service/latest/userguide/working-with-sync-agents.html#activating-sync-agent">Activating a Sync Agent</a> in the <i>AWS DataSync User Guide.</i> </p> <p>Agents are automatically updated by AWS on a regular basis, using a mechanism that ensures minimal interruption to your tasks.</p> <p/></blockquote>

 #### Input Parameters
 * `Action` - _required_